That dollar amount reflects a 33.6% increase compared to $2.83 billion five years earlier in 2020.

 Below are exports from Malta that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Malta’s goods trail Maltese importer spending on foreign products.

-Malta has highly negative net exports and therefore deep international trade deficits under the mineral fuels including oil category.
+Historically, Malta has highly negative net exports and therefore deep international trade deficits for refined petroleum oils, electrical energy, and petroleum gases under the mineral fuels-related product category.

 Malta’s Export Companies